SebastianUA/terraform/aws/examples/iam_group/README.md

-# Work with AWS IAM_GROUP via terraform
+# Work with IAM_GROUP via terraform

 A terraform module for making IAM_GROUP.